Poncelet Triangles: a Theory for Locus Ellipticity: Preliminaries

 \section{Preliminaries}

-Referring to \cref{fig:affine}, we regard 3-periodics in a generic ellipse pair as the image of a fixed affine transformation applied to the solutions of $B(z)=\lambda$ for each $\lambda$ in the unit circle of $\C$, where $B(\;\cdot\;)$ is a degree-3 Blaschke product \cite{daepp2019}.
-In \cite{helman2021-power-loci}, we used such a parametrization to derive the following fact (see \cref{fig:nonconcentric-xns}):
+Referring to \cref{fig:affine}, we regard Poncelet triangles in a generic ellipse pair as the image of a fixed affine transformation applied to the solutions of $B(z)=\lambda$ for each $\lambda$ in the unit circle of $\C$, where $B(\;\cdot\;)$ is a degree-3 Blaschke product \cite{daepp2019}.
+In \cite{helman2021-power-loci}, such a parametrization is used to derive the following fact (see \cref{fig:nonconcentric-xns}):

-\begin{theorem} Over the family of 3-periodics interscribed in a generic nested pair of ellipses (non-concentric, non-axis-aligned), if $\X\ab$ is a fixed linear combination of $X_2$ and $X_3$, i.e., $\X\ab=\alpha X_2+\beta X_3$ for some fixed $\alpha,\beta\in\mathbb{C}$, then its locus is an ellipse. \end{theorem}
+\begin{theorem} Over the family of Poncelet triangles interscribed in a generic nested pair of ellipses (non-concentric, non-axis-aligned), if $\X\ab$ is a fixed linear combination of $X_2$ and $X_3$, i.e., $\X\ab=\alpha X_2+\beta X_3$ for some fixed $\alpha,\beta\in\mathbb{C}$, then its locus is an ellipse. \end{theorem}

 Recall the following observation reproduced from \cite{helman2021-power-loci}:

 \begin{observation} Amongst the 40k+ centers listed on \cite{etc}, about 4.9k triangle centers lie on the Euler line \cite{etc-central-lines}.
 Out of these, only 226 are always fixed affine combinations of $X_2$ and $X_3$.
 For $k<1000$, these amount to $X_k,k=${ 2, 3, 4, 5, 20, 140, 376, 381, 382, 546, 547, 548, 549, 550, 631, 632}. \end{observation}